alexLaiii/Fake_news_detector_production/README.md

 ---
 ## Notes & Thoughts

-After experimentation, I found that the model with highest accuracy comes from:
+After experimentation, I found that the model with highest accuracy comes from (Assume dataset size = 50000):

 - Keep all layers of the base BERT model **frozen** except for the last two.
 (Helps reduce overfit)
 - Adding **two custom fully-connected layers** on top